 The remuneration and other terms of employment for the CEO and other Executive KMP are formalised in service agreements that have no specified term.
 Under these agreements, the CEO and other Executive KMP are eligible to participate in STI and LTI plans.
-The notice periods in place for FY22 are outlined below:
+The notice periods in place for FY22 are outlined below to terminate by

-are outlined below: to terminate by the Executive KMP notice to terminate by the Group 3 CEO 6 months 12 months Other Executive KMP 3 months 6 months Other Executive KMP - commencing post 6 October 2020 6 months 6 months
+the Executive KMP terminate by the Group

+CEO 6 months 12 months

+Other Executive KMP 3 months 6 months

+Other Executive KMP - commencing post 6 October 2020 6 months 6 months